watem-sedem/rfactor/README.rst

 -----------
 This package makes use of ``Python`` (and a limited number of dependencies such as Pandas and Numpy) and ``Matlab`` or ``Octave``.
-Python is used to implemented the functionalities in this package, whereas Matlab or Octave is used to run the core code.
+Python is used to implement the functionalities in this package, whereas Matlab or Octave is used to run the core code.
 The installation (see :ref:`here <installation>`) is managed by making use of `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_.
 Make sure to